bismuthfoundation/TornadoWallet/README.md

 A Python/HTML Wallet based upon the Tornado framework.

-First stable release, still work ongoing, but useable and nive looking!
+First stable release, still work ongoing, but useable and nice looking!

 # Proof of concept